Proposed 30% tax band could see Irish taxpayers keep an extra 500 euro a year

 The current two-rate structure of income tax has been in place since the early 1990s.

+When asked whether the third band of tax could be introduced in the upcoming Budget, the Finance Minister said “it is probably more difficult to make changes in relation to taxation any earlier than we normally do because of the amount of payroll systems that need to take change across our country”.

+“And the fact that we need every employer in the country to update their payrolls and update the level of tax that they are charging their employees means that it takes a little longer to implement tax changes than it does other policy changes the budget will have.”

-Speaking at an event in Dublin, Tanaiste Leo Varadkar said: “Today the tax strategy group papers were published, they set out different options for Government to consider, set out the pros and cons, set out the cost, it’s important to emphasis the government hasn’t decided to do anything at all contained in the papers.
+Speaking at an event in Dublin, Tanaiste Leo Varadkar said: “Today, the tax strategy group papers were published, they set out different options for Government to consider, set out the pros and cons, set out the cost, it’s important to emphasise the government hasn’t decided to do anything at all contained in the papers.

 “They are just options for government to consider between now and budget day and there are lots to consider,” the Enterprise Minister said.